- Students, apprentices and trainees

-Enrolment and attendance snapshots are collected eight times per year (at the beginning and end of each term).
-There are two snapshots per school term.
-The first snapshot period covers weeks 1 to 4 in the school term, and the second snapshot covers weeks 5 to 8.
-Enrolment number is the average enrolments of students over the 4 week period.
-Attendance rate is the proportion of time students attend compared to the time they are expected to attend during the 4 week period.
+Enrolment and attendance data is collected eight times per year (at the beginning and end of each term).
+In each term the first reporting period covers weeks 1 to 4, and the second reporting period covers weeks 5 to 8.
+The average enrolment number is the average enrolments of students over the four week reporting period.
+The attendance rate is the proportion of time students attend compared to the time they are expected to attend during the four week period.

-New enrolment and attendance processes have been introduced from Term 1 2013 that provides a richer, more robust and highly validated data set.
-Due to these enhancements, 2013 represents a break in series and enrolment and attendance data cannot be compared to previous years.
+New enrolment and attendance processes were introduced in 2013 that provided a richer, more robust and highly validated dataset.
+Due to these enhancements, 2013 represents a break in series and therefore enrolment and attendance data prior to 2013 cannot be compared to 2013 or 2014 datasets.